Vithursan-10/run-tracker/README.md

 I created this project after noticing limitations in existing running apps, such as the fact that you can't have a target pace that you can compare to and not having a way to know your pace without having to constantly check my phone, which breaks my flow during running.

+Sample run data aded in code to test features.

 🚀 Features

 Real-time GPS Tracking using the Geolocation API